superqx/superqx.github.io/_posts/2023-07-12-post-bibliography.md

 related_publications: true
 ---

 This post shows how to add bibliography to simple blog posts.
 We support every citation style that [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) does.
-That means simple citation like {% cite kristjansen2025spectrumdefectabjmtheory %}, multiple citations like {% cite kristjansen2025spectrumdefectabjmtheory gombor2025exactoverlapsintegrablematrix %}, long references like {% reference gombor2025exactoverlapsintegrablematrix %} or also quotes:
+That means simple citation like {% cite key %}, multiple citations like {% cite key key %}, long references like {% reference key %} or also quotes:

-{% quote kristjansen2025spectrumdefectabjmtheory %}
+{% quote key %}
 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor.